-Interest for residential property is not deductible from 1 October 2021 under the interest limitation rules unless an exclusion or exemption applies or it is partially deductible during the phase-out period.
-For more information about the interest limitation rules, see our guide Rental Income - IR264.
+From 1 October 2021, the interest limitation rules have limited the ability to claim interest as a deduction for your holiday home in New Zealand, unless an exclusion or exemption applies.
+For more information, see our guide Rental Income - IR264.